Lusaka–Mongu Road: Westwards extension

 An ambitious project, the Barotse Floodplain causeway was started in 2002 to extend the road from Mongu to Kalabo on a 46-kilometre causeway across the Barotse Floodplain, via the ferry across the Zambezi's main channel at Sandaula, which would then be replaced by a 500-metre bridge.
 Originally intended to be completed in 2006, it has been delayed by technical problems of building on the floodplain, and consequent funding problems.
 The long term intention is to then continue the highway into Angola and to connect with its road network as a new trade route for Zambia to Atlantic Ocean ports.
 This road to Angola is being created so that the road could finally rival the Great East Road and the Great North Road in Zambia's network.

-The road was constructed by AVIC International (Aviation Industry Corporation of China) and as of 2016, the road over the Barotse Floodplain has been completed.
+The road was constructed by AVIC International (Aviation Industry Corporation of China) and as of 2016, the road over the Barotse Floodplain has been completed, connecting Mongu and Kalabo by road.
 It consists of 26 bridges crossing the floodplain.

+On 6 October 2024, it was reported that Zambia had signed a $50 million cooperation agreement with the Arab Bank for Economic Development in Africa (ABEDA) for the construction of the road from Kalabo westwards through Sikongo to the border with Angola.
+The Minister of Finance (Situmbeko Musokotwane) stated that trade will improve between Zambia and Angola, as the project aligns with Zambia's Sustainable Development Goals (SDGs) and with Africa's Agenda 2063.